Test Drive

 3 Renault

-A comfortable chassis and a powerful engine are the strengths of this model.
-The disadvantages are cost, system management and cost.
+Comfortable chassis and powerful engine are the strong points of this model.
+Disadvantages are cost, system control and cost.

 4 Hyundai